I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportwmiregistration-registerwmiprovider.md

 ### -param pDeviceObject [in]

-Specifies a pointer to a <a href="kernel.device_object">DEVICE_OBJECT </a> structure that represents the functional device object of the adapter driver.
+Specifies a pointer to a <a href="https://msdn.microsoft.com/f3522315-cf15-41f7-ac87-c625c7dc8040">DEVICE_OBJECT </a> structure that represents the functional device object of the adapter driver.

 ### -param MiniportWmiContext [in]

-Specifies a pointer to a <a href="kernel.wmilib_context">WMILIB_CONTEXT</a> structure that provides registration information for a driver's data blocks and event blocks.
+Specifies a pointer to a <a href="..\wmilib\ns-wmilib-_wmilib_context.md">WMILIB_CONTEXT</a> structure that provides registration information for a driver's data blocks and event blocks.

 ## -returns